House of Cards: Massive Weights in LLMs: Conclusion

 \section{Conclusion}

 In this paper, we explore the weight space of LLMs and identify the presence of massive weights within a FFN module in an early layer, which are predominantly pre-trained and have a significant impact on the performance of LLMs.
 Based on our observation, we propose a plug-and-play fine-tuning method called \texttt{MacDrop}, which applies dropout to the pre-trained massive weights, rather than to the parameters of adapters, during parameter-efficient fine-tuning.
-We hope that our findings will inspire future research in weight space of LLMs, including model merging \citep{li2023deep} and model editing \citep{yao-etal-2023-editing}.
+We hope that our findings will inspire future research in weight space of LLMs.